dzt/easy-proxy/README.md

 $ npm install
 ```

-Configure information inside the `config.example.json` be sure to rename it to `config.json` when you're done.
+Configure information inside the `config.example.json` be sure to rename it to `config.json` or simply run `mv config.example.json config.json` (macOS & Windows) when you're done.

 Run After Setup: